Wolfgang Amadeus Mozart: Legacy

-His most famous pupil was Johann Nepomuk Hummel, a transitional figure between the Classical and Romantic eras whom the Mozarts took into their Vienna home for two years as a child.
+Mozart's most famous pupil was Johann Nepomuk Hummel, a transitional figure between the Classical and Romantic eras whom the Mozarts took into their Vienna home for two years as a child.
 More important is the influence Mozart had on composers of later generations.
 Ever since the surge in his reputation after his death, studying his scores has been a standard part of a classical musician's training.
+Beethoven, Mozart's junior by fifteen years, was deeply influenced by his work.
+Many composers have paid homage to him, including Chopin (Variations on "Là ci darem la mano") and Tchaikovsky (Mozartiana).